kaishock/Goodbye-World/Manual-testing/README.md

 # Manual testing

-Collection of documentation examples created in both polish and english.
+Collection of documentation examples created in both Polish and English.